mjitkop/Channels-DVR-Channel-Collections-Include-Sources/README.md

 If the URL of the Channels DVR server is not specified, the default URL http://127.0.0.1:8089 will be used.
 The name of the channel collection will be the same as the source.

+## Example

+On my local Channels DVR server (http://127.0.0.1:8089), I have a source called "PBS" and I want to create a channel collection that mirrors this source:

+python create_collection_from_source.py "PBS"

 ## Possible future improvements

 Create a channel collection with channels from more than one source.